bnm15/bnm15.github.io/_posts/2016-01-19-The-Eighth-Wonder-of-the-World.markdown

 <center><p style="font-size: 14px;">Me, showing you to my garden patio</p></center>

 <div class="img img--fullContainer img--14xLeading" style="background-image: url({{ site.baseurl_posts_img }}spain/alhambra/reflection.jpg);"></div>
-<center><p style="font-size: 14px;">A lot of the architecture here used reflection in water to magnify the importance of the building, kind, and/or empire.
+<center><p style="font-size: 14px;">A lot of the architecture here used reflection in water to magnify the importance of the building, king, and/or empire.
 In this case, it's me!</p></center>

 We climbed to the top of a guard tower in the oldest part of La Alhambra, the military base.
 The views from there were *insane*!
 360 view of Granada!